postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 > You can't use the Postman proxy with the [Postman web app](/docs/getting-started/installation-and-updates/#web-limitations).
 Make sure you've installed the [Postman desktop app](/docs/getting-started/installation-and-updates/).

-To begin, start the proxy inside Postman:
+To start the proxy inside Postman, do the following:

 1. Select <img alt="Capture icon" src="https://assets.postman.com/postman-docs/icon-capture.jpg#icon" width="15px"> **Capture requests** in the Postman footer.
 1. In the **Capture requests** window, select the **Via Proxy** tab.